Skip to content

 How can the Court of Protection help you or someone you love?

 An application to the Court of Protection can be made to challenge decisions relating to the mental capacity or Best Interests of a relative or to safeguard your loved one against financial abuse, physical or emotional harm.
-Court applications often deal with difficult decisions about care packages and living arrangements for people who need care at home or residential care.
+Court applications often deal with difficult decisions about the care and living arrangements for people who need care at home or residential care.

 The Court could also be asked to decide whether an Attorney is unfit to continue to act or if an EPA or LPA should be revoked and a Deputy appointed in their place.